REFERENCE COMPONENTS

 Personal Footnotes:

-*The Audion Quattro is a full preamplifier, so it is not also included in this dedicated Phono Stage File.
-However, the Quattro, along with the Jadis JP-80 (highly modified), are still the two reference standards that we use to judge separate phono stages.
-While no dedicated phono stage has fully matched them yet in overall performance, the Aesthetix IO has come close enough to enter Class A (Lower).
+*The Audion Quattro is a full preamplifier, so it is not included in this dedicated Phono Stage File.
+However, the Quattro is still a reference standard that we use to judge separate phono stages.

-***The "Signature" has two power supplies, plus the better parts.
+**The "Signature" has two power supplies, plus better parts.
 It's obviously going to outperform the model we heard.
-It's very possible that this unit deserves to be in Class A "Upper", but that's speculation on our part at this time.

 Addendum- I've received two highly contrasting responses from readers concerning the above article.
 One audiophile not only confirmed our report, he also added that the Signature version is indeed a noticeable step up in performance over the standard model.
 He is very satisfied with his Aesthetix.
 However, another reader had serious reliability problems with his model, and ended up with a custom-made phono stage, which he is also very satisfied with (based on his description, it should be a "killer").